Xeroxx75/DFIR_Reverse_Labs/README.md

   - analysis of persistence, encrypted file format and Camellia-128 CFB crypto,
   - defensive tools: Python decryptor and PowerShell restoration script.
   See `dfir-malware-lab/README.md`.

+- `crackme key-license/`
+  Reverse engineering of the “Sallos's Key License” crackme:
+  - IDA/Ghidra-based analysis of the license verification logic,
+  - understanding of user / license key checks,
+  - small tooling in `generate_key.py` to reproduce the valid key,
+  - screenshots of the GUI, imports, and sections.
+  See the local `README.md` in this folder for details.

 - `yara/`
   Educational YARA rules derived from the labs: